shania1113/shania1113.github.io/README.md

 The code writing for this project had help from [ChatGPT](https://chatgpt.com/).

 Some other coding questions are answered by the previous course ICCs and StackOverflow.

+Users who gathered and cleaned up the dataset used in this study.

 ## References
 [1] [Steam Statistics (2024) —Active Users & Market Share](https://www.demandsage.com/steam-statistics/)